 Keyera is unable to control operations, events, decisions, regulatory actions or public perceptions with respect to third-party facilities, making the mitigation of these risks challenging.
 Although Keyera employs strategies to assist in mitigating these risks, including having multiple connections, service arrangements or transportation alternatives available in order to provide some flexibility during curtailments or interruptions, there is no assurance such strategies will be effective.
 Where such alternatives are not available or are not effective, Keyera's operations can be significantly affected.
-For example, the capacity constraints on the TC Energy sales gas system starting in 2014 and extending into 2018 reduced many producers' ability to secure take-away capacity for their sales gas.
 If producers cannot secure adequate take-away capacity for their sales gas, it adversely affects the volume of raw inlet gas and associated NGLs that Keyera can accept at its facilities.
 Another example is curtailments at certain third-party ethane facilities which have affected ethane deliveries and sales from Keyera facilities.
 Keyera relies predominantly on rail service to transport its iso-octane to its primary markets located outside of Alberta and therefore inadequate rail service could trigger a need to cutback operations at AEF.
 In 2019, a rail strike impacting CN's operations temporarily suspended propane rail shipments across CN's network, including Keyera's rail facilities.